pnhowe/t3kton.github.io.src/source/contractor/ConfigurationValues.rst

   dns_search: [ 'site1.local', 'local' ]
   dns_zone: 'site1.local'

-NOTE:  There is not sorting nor predictable order, becarefull when embeding/refrencing, you may get random results.
+NOTE:  There is not sorting nor predictable order, be careful when embeding/referencing, you may get random results.
 A second (or more) evaluation round can be forced by escaping the '{{' ie::